jonnybmc/jonnybmc/README.md

 ## Hi there 👋

+I'm Jonathan, currently serving as a Senior Software Engineering Manager at **MultiChoice**.
+I enjoy building robust Web Applications and using software engineering for the greater good.

 <!--
 **jonnybmc/jonnybmc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.